InclusionRemoving barriers to participation and learning

 How Crompton House School supports children with SEND

 Crompton House School offers a range of support networks for pupils with SEND.
-Our House system through Heads of House and Assistant Heads of House responds to any pastoral issues that may arise.
+Our Pastoral system through Heads of Year and Assistant Heads of Year responds to any pastoral issues that may arise.

 - The department employs Teaching Assistants who are trained to meet the individual needs of the students, under the guidance and procedures outlined in the Special Educational Needs and Disability Code of Practice: 0-25 years, 2014.